Razakabdul-12/App/help/expense.md

 - If a report has been exported and marked as paid in QuickBooks Online, it will be automatically marked as reimbursed in Expensify during the next sync.

 Reports that have yet to be exported to QuickBooks Online won’t be automatically exported.

-#### [Report Exporting to Xero Troubleshooting] Why can't I manually export a report to Xero?
-To export a report to Xero, it must be in the Approved, Closed, or Reimbursed state.
-If it is in the Open state, pressing **Export** will lead to a notification that the data is not yet available for export.
-Make sure the report is submitted or approved if it's in the Processing state.
-Once these changes are made, an admin can manually export the report to Xero.

 ### Exporting and Downloading Options
 #### [CSV Export Options] Can I export in a different format, like PDF or XLS?